 We invite you to submit brief query letters detailing potential stories that focus on coastal ecosystems, cultures, and communities around the world.
-Indicate the story’s angle, some of its important elements, and your credentials, and include three links to your published work.
+Indicate the story’s angle and some of its important elements.
+Include your credentials and three links to your published work.

 No phone queries, please.
 If, after two weeks, you have yet to receive a reply, contact us by email to make sure we received the pitch.

 Fees vary depending on the length and complexity of a story and on the experience of the storyteller.
 Payment in Canadian dollars is made upon acceptance of the final draft.
 We have a modest travel budget, and all expenses must be approved in advance.

 Send pitches to firstname.lastname@example.org.

 This section is the place for 300- to 800-word stories and commentary.
 We’re looking for news and informed analysis of current events.
 Use your knowledge and connections to tell our readers about the latest research and what’s coming up next.
 We’re also interested in myth busting, local news with broader implications, and following up on stories that made a splash, but then sank beneath the waves.
 For straight news stories about new scientific research, pay is CAN $0.85/word.
 For analyses of current events, profiles, follow-ups, and other more involved stories, the rate is CAN $1.10/word.